blackdogtop/Forest-Analysis/README.md

 ![plant time in a month](https://raw.githubusercontent.com/blackdogtop/image-host/master/Forest-Analysis/plant%20time%20in%20a%20month.png)
 ![monthly plant time](https://raw.githubusercontent.com/blackdogtop/image-host/master/Forest-Analysis/monthly%20plant%20time.png)

-To execute the analysis, first use FOREST app to generate your personal data, which can be found in *setting - accnount - exoport personal date*.
+To execute the analysis, first use FOREST app to generate your personal data, which can be found in *setting - accnount - exoport personal data*.
 Then download the csv file and replace the file path with your own in the code.
 After that, the analysis plots will be generated automatically.

 *TODO*
 1. Analyse tags